Stuwert/playthistonight/posts/fox-in-the-forest-a-delicate-dance.md

 ---
-title: "Fox in the Forest: A Delicate Dance"
+title: "The Fox in the Forest: A Delicate Dance"
 author: Stuart Urback
 date: 2021-02-22T06:28:44.229Z
 summary: Fox in the Forest is one of my favorite two-player card games.